 2. Select keyword search terms for your topic

 - Choose words that represent the key concepts of your research topic or question

 - Use a thesaurus or dictionary to find synonyms

-- Create a search string using Boolean Operators:
+- If using a Library database, create a search string using Boolean Operators:

-- Use quotation marks to ensure that words are searched together as a phrase
+- Use " " quotation marks to find a phrase such as "human rights"

 For example: (your topic) AND (meeting* OR abstract* OR poster* OR conference* OR proceeding* OR congress* OR symposi* OR workshop* OR seminar*)

 3. Locate key authors - where and how?